edgedb/edgedb/docs/stdlib/array.rst

     :index: array access get

-    Return the element of *array* at the specified *index*.
+    Returns the element of a given *array* at the specified *index*.

-    If *index* is out of array bounds, the *default* or ``{}`` (empty set) is returned.
+    If the index is out of the array's bounds, the *default* or ``{}`` (empty set) will be returned.

-    This works the same as :eql:op:`array indexing operator <arrayidx>` except that if the index is outside array boundaries an empty set of the array element type is returned instead of raising an exception.
+    This works the same as :eql:op:`array indexing operator <arrayidx>`, except that if the index is out of boundaries, an empty set of the array element's type is returned instead of raising an exception.
+Below exemplifies this:

     .. code-block:: edgeql-repl